Code-Institute-Submissions/hanselsbakery/README.md

 -  **Project Scope**

-	- I initially planned to have a lot more done than required because of my background in coding.
+	- I initially planned to have a lot more done than required because of my background in ci.
 However, after discussions with my mentor it was decided to down size my initial proposal.
 So I have cut down from an eCommerce website to a more static one.

 	- In addition, I was initially going to do an ordering system so users would be able to order cakes from the site, it would have a small backend and google maps for users to check location distance and so on.
 I have turned the ordering section into a photo gallery instead and removed the google maps feature.